krosk/simutrans-android-docker-build/dev_notes.md

 # resolution

 Right now, resolution is predefined in the command line arguments sent by sdl.
 Not providing the screensize argument, SDL will automatically retrieve the native resolution.
-However, for some reason, the native resolution is not an accepted video mode by SDL.
-Anything smaller is though.
+However, for some reason, the native resolution is not an accepted video mode by SDL; root cause is a piece of code that raises the resolution above the native resolution.
+The main takeaway however is the program is able to infer phone screen resolution, and there is no need of hardcoding an input resolution.

+However, in the case of all smartphones, the dpi is very high, so the text and buttons are very small if displayed with native resolution.
+A scale up is required.

+Libsdl android has a specific rendereing layer that is able to upscale the SDL window to fit screen.
+Meaning that if we choose to render a smaller window, we achieve a scaling up effect.
+This is good enoough.

+I saw SDL_SoftStretch, which could be a way to 'stretch a scaling window'

 # compilers NDK version